 Your local county courthouse has a department where you can file for an Injunction for Protection.
 Once you file, your written request will be reviewed by a judge and, if there are grounds, the judge will grant you a temporary injunction or a period of two weeks.
 This temporary injunction will be served by the sheriff's office on the other party and a court hearing will be scheduled exactly two weeks from the date you filed, where you will be given an opportunity to testify in person before the Court regarding your allegations and why you feel an injunction is necessary.
 The other party will be given an opportunity at that Court hearing to either agree to the injunction or defend his or her self.

 It is STRONGLY RECOMMENDED to have an attorney present with you at such a hearing!

-The Law Office of Summer R. Nichols is extremely experienced in these types of hearings, the testimony that is needed, and the evidence or witnesses that will be permitted to assist you with making your case.
+The Summer Nichols Law is extremely experienced in these types of hearings, the testimony that is needed, and the evidence or witnesses that will be permitted to assist you with making your case.
 Contact us today for a free consultation to discuss getting you relief from violence and fear of violence!

 Child Support & Disability Income -- What You Need To Know